UK Stamp Duty Rates 2026: 4-Nation Comparison

 In this article

-For a side-by-side view of what changed, see our pre vs post April 2025 comparison.
+For a side-by-side view of England's before/after, see our pre vs post April 2025 comparison.

 Nil-Rate Threshold Reduced